Madrid Protocol in Africa

 The Madrid system offers a convenient route to obtaining trade mark protection in many member states.
 However, it is important to note that one size does not fit all.
 In Africa there are a number of local considerations which impact on the validity and effectiveness of IRs.
 This can put trade mark rights at risk.
 It is important that these issues are taken into consideration when building a strong filing strategy.

-This table summarises the validity and effectiveness of IRs in the African member states:
+The table below summarises the validity and effectiveness of IRs in the African member states.